“If you bring your asshole friends to Starbucks…”

 “I don’t know.
 I just don’t feel like I belong there.”

 Paul gets a serious look on his face and says, “Right.
-What I am trying to say is, you start bringing your asshole friends in there, next thing you know you’re not so welcome anymore.”
+What I am trying to say is, you start bringing your asshole friends in there, next thing you know you’re not welcome anymore.”

 I chuckle, and realize what he’s trying to tell me.
 See, Paul has been out here for more than 10 years.
-He doesn’t even really know what “inside” is anymore, and the ability to socialize with (let alone feel comfortable around) those other people is long, long forgotten.
+He doesn’t really even know what “inside” is anymore, and the ability to socialize with (let alone feel comfortable around) those other people is long, long forgotten.
 At this point, Paul’s idea of indoors is the few times a day he goes into 7 Eleven for a beer or smokes.
 I will often go to Tom Thumb for groceries, Walmart for oddities, Walgreens for points, Dollar Tree for basic necessities.
 Whatever, you know?
 I am comfortable at Starbucks just being who I am.
-I haven’t seen him walk into a single one of these places, ever – now that I think about it.
-He’s like the feral cat that might come up on the porch when you put some food out for him, but won’t come inside or let you pet him.
-He drinks a lot, has almost as foul a mouth as I do, and his clothes – once put on, are usually worn until they fall apart.
-Changing is not something he is accustomed to.
-It’s just who Paul is, and as he and I have been close for almost a decade, it just never occurs to me to think of such things.
-Until this moment, that is.
+However, I haven’t seen him walk into a single one of these places, ever – now that I think about it.

 “Point taken.
 Tom Thumb it is!”